Check Your Eligibility

 Mesothelioma

 A rare and aggressive cancer that affects the lining of the lungs (pleural), abdomen (peritoneal), or heart (pericardial).
 Almost exclusively caused by asbestos exposure, this devastating disease develops when microscopic asbestos fibers become lodged in the mesothelium, causing inflammation and cellular damage over decades.
-The disease has three main types: pleural mesothelioma affecting the lung lining, peritoneal mesothelioma in the abdominal cavity, and the rare pericardial mesothelioma around the heart.
 Due to its aggressive nature and late-stage diagnosis, treatment options are limited and focus primarily on palliative care to improve quality of life.

 5-Year Survival Rate10-20%